Trump praises ex-adviser Flynn, offers 'good luck' as sentencing nears

 WASHINGTON (Reuters) - U.S. President Donald Trump on Thursday praised his former adviser Michael Flynn, who had pleaded guilty as part of the federal Russia investigation, and offered him “good luck” one day before an update was due in the case ahead of sentencing.

+Separately on Thursday, the U.S. House intelligence panel subpoenaed Flynn as part of its own probe into Russian interference in the 2016 U.S. election, saying Trump’s former national security adviser had refused to cooperate.

-The former national security adviser during Trump’s early weeks in office has shaken up his legal team in recent days, and Sidney Powell, a fierce critic of U.S. Special Counsel Robert Mueller’s Russia investigation, said on Wednesday she was taking on Flynn’s case.
+Flynn has shaken up his legal team in recent days, and Sidney Powell, a fierce critic of U.S. Special Counsel Robert Mueller's Russia investigation, said she was taking on Flynn's case here

-The move raised questions about whether the retired U.S. lieutenant general might shift gears from his earlier cooperation with government investigators and seek to revoke his guilty plea, although Powell said Flynn would continue to help.
+The developments raise questions about whether the retired U.S. lieutenant general is shifting gears from his earlier cooperation with government investigators and may seek to revoke his guilty plea, although Powell said on Wednesday Flynn would continue to help.

 A status report is due in the case on Friday.